Igwefran6/Igwefran6/README.md

 </h2>
 <br />

+Hello, and welcome to my GitHub profile!
+My name is Igwe Francis, or Fran6 for short.
+I am a self-taught **MERN Stack developer** who loves to code and learn new technologies.

-I'm a university student and currently, I'm going through the Odin project full-stack developer course, which I've been on for months.
+- I'm a student and currently, I'm going through The Odin Project's full-stack developer course, which I've been on for several months.

-- Through practice and experimentation, I have honed my skills in HTML, CSS, JavaScript, and I am continually improving every day.
+- Through practice and experimentation, I have honed my skills in HTML, CSS, JavaScript, and I am continually improving.

 - My portfolio on GitHub reflects my dedication to constantly learning and improving as a developer.
 I am always on the lookout for new challenges that will push me out of my comfort zone and help me grow my skills.

 - My ultimate dream is to create innovative and user-friendly web applications that provide real value to users and one day lead teams of tech geeks into a new future of technology.

 - I am always open to new ideas and opportunities to collaborate with other passionate developers.

 - Thank you for visiting my profile, and I look forward to connecting with you!